 - Put a limit to news consumption.
 Constantly keeping up with the Coronavirus news cycle can be anxiety-inducing and demotivating.
 Set a limit for yourself.
 For example, I’ll only read the news in the evening, for 30 minutes.

 - Establish a routine.
 Away from the structure of an office environment, develop a few cues during the day that help you to buckle down.
-For instance, give yourself some time to clear your head before you begin and then make a hot drink and turn on your computer to indicate it is time to start.
+For instance, give yourself some time to clear your head before you begin, and then make a hot drink and turn on your computer to indicate it is time to start.

 - Give yourself breaks.
-You will definitely be distracted during the day, but instead of office-based tactics such as absent-minded Googling, at home you will get up and do other things.
+You will definitely be distracted during the day, but instead of office-based tactics such as absent-minded Googling, at home, you will get up and do other things.
 Just as you do in the office, give yourself the time out, but then work your way back to the task, perhaps using a snack as a cue to start again.

 - Figure out your personal motivators.
 Start to understand what drives you.
-The words “motivation” and “emotion” both come from the Latin word motus, meaning movement, impulse or passion.
+The words “motivation” and “emotion” both come from the Latin word motus, meaning movement, impulse, or passion.
 What chimes with your personality?
-Is it curiosity, problem-solving, the chance to learn, a sense of achievement, providing meaning or taking an interest?
+Is it curiosity, problem-solving, the chance to learn, a sense of achievement, providing meaning, or taking an interest?
 It depends on the task, but try to apply some of these motivators.

 - Set yourself deadlines.
 This is a great way to keep on the job.
 If your projects are long-term, break them down into smaller tasks with a deadline for each one.

 - Stay in touch.
 Find someone—or a few people—you can share with during the day.
-Different people can give you the range of support you might need, from a colleague who knows office politics, to the friend who is a good listener and the loved one who is happy to hear about mundane events such as the walk you’ve just been on or the coffee you spilt on the floor.
+Different people can give you the range of support you might need, from a colleague who knows office politics, to a friend who is a good listener and the loved one who is happy to hear about mundane events such as the walk you’ve just been on or the coffee you spilled on the floor.